 Youth Sports Alliance - Get Out & Play

 Charged with increasing the number of kids participating in winter sport programs in Summit and Wasatch counties after the 2002 Winter Olympics, the Youth Sports Alliance now supports seven competitive winter sports teams and several after school programs for Park City students.
 Focused on elementary school children (1st-5th grade), Get Out & Play provides opportunities to try a myriad of athletic endeavors at the beginner and intermediate levels, from downhill skiing and snowboarding to speed skating, bouldering, and beyond.
 Program fees include instruction, transportation from schools to participating venues (except for mountain biking and bouldering) and lift tickets where applicable.
 Scholarships are available for every program, for participants who receive free and reduced lunch at school or demonstrate significant financial need.
-Registration for snow and ice programs is scheduled to open October 8.
+Registration for snow and ice programs are open and you can sign your kids up here.

 Grab you kids and get out there and play!